grothedev/fp_flutter/README.md

   Initial release by August 20th (optimistic), latest 24th have docker and server hosting ready by 12th release beta test by end of tues:

-    general info: what the app is supposed to do, purpose, how to submit bugs and feature suggestions, take screenshots of bugs come up with list of specific suggestions i am seeking options for long press croak
-      voting? or just stick with num of comments? should identity association choice eventually be added? signify OP in comments
-      attach file on replies
-  keep tackling as many tasks as possible everyday this week write the about page and stuff while at airport
+  keep tackling as many tasks as possible everyday this week write the about page and stuff